ibexa/documentation-developer/docs/tutorials/extending_admin_ui/5_creating_a_udw_tab.md

     If you are not familiar with compiling React modules, you can use the following steps:

-    1. Copy the `webpack.*.js` files from `vendor/ezsystems/ezplatform-page-builder/src/bundle/ui-dev`.
-    1. Copy the `package.json` and `.babelrc` files from the same folder to your project.
+    1. Copy the `webpack.*.js`, `package.json`, and `.babelrc` files from `vendor/ezsystems/ezplatform-admin-ui-modules` to `src/EzSystems/ExtendingTutorialBundle/Resources/ui-dev`.
-    1. Change values in the `entry` property in `webpack.*.js` to `./src/images.panel.js`, also define module name `ImagesPanel` instead of `PageBuilder` or `Timeline`.
+    1. Replace the existing modules in the `entry` property in `webpack.common.js` with `ImagesPanel: './src/images.panel.js',`.
-    1. In the terminal, run `npm install`.
+    1. In the terminal, in `src/EzSystems/ExtendingTutorialBundle/Resources/ui-dev`, run `npm install`.
     1. Next, run `npm run build`.
-    1. Include compiled files in the YAML config, where you can inject the file into any predefined placeholder in the `layout.html.twig` file.

 ## Add configuration